Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Results --- morphology of component separated synchrotron temperature and polarization maps

 \subsubsection{Statistical isotropy}

-To probe the statistical isotropy of the component separated synchrotron maps, we use the $\alpha$ statistic defined in eq.~\ref{eq:alphadef}.
+To probe the statistical isotropy of the component separated synchrotron temperature maps, we use the $\alpha$ statistic defined in eq.~(\ref{eq:alphadef}).
 We compute $\alpha$ for all the maps for different bandpass filter scales.
-We also compute $\a$ for the 1000 Gaussian simulations corresponding to each map.
-The results are shown in figure \ref{fig:alpha} for $\ell_c=50$ and $\ell_c=90$.
+We also compute $\a$ for the 1000 Gaussian simulations plus noise corresponding to each map.
+The results for $\alpha$ are shown in figure \ref{fig:alpha} for $\ell_c=50$ and $\ell_c=90$.
 Each panel corresponds to one map for each $\ell_c$.
-Since $\a$ follows beta probability distribution, we obtain the median value obtained from 1000 Gaussian simulations.
-The shaded regions correspond to the 95\% confidence levels about the median values.
-The colored diamonds show $\a$ for each component separated map.
-Amongst the WMAP maps, we find that \texttt{MCMC-e} is isotropic at both bandpass scales.
-In contrast, the other maps show some degree of anisotropy at some threshold values ($\a$ considerably lower than the median values from simulations).
-Surprisingly the Planck map at $\ell_c=90$ is more anisotropic than at $\ell_c=50$.
-The BeyondPlanck map shows isotropy at both scales.
-The Stockert-Villa map is distinctly anisotropic at $\ell_c=50$ but becomes more isotropic at $\ell_c=90$.
+The coloured diamonds show $\a$ versus $\nu_t$ for each map.
+Since $\a$ follows Beta probability distribution, we compare $\alpha$ of each map with the median values obtained from the corresponding 1000 Gaussian simulations.
+The shaded regions correspond to the 95\% confidence levels (CL) about the median values.